What is a hybrid meeting?

 These trends point to a growing acceptance of remote work, while also highlighting that people aren't ready to fully give up the office.

-A new perspective on working from home
+A new perspective on flexible work

 Growing acceptance of remote hires